DivineUX23/DivineUX23/README.md

 - 💞️ I’m looking to collaborate on projects that solves complex problems.

+- ⚡ Fun fact I'm a student of Harvard's CS50 and the ALX Software Engineering Programme.

 - 🚀GOAL: Devoting my skills to Solving complex problems, and tackling wicked problems.

 - 📫 How to reach me @ divineigbinoba23@gmail.com